GenderedIntelligence/enquirywitch/README.md

 ## Developing locally

+Changes to the story content can be made in `./GI_Contact_Page.twee`.

+Changes to the styles can be made in `./lib/src/ew.scss`.

 1. install Twine locally using your package manager or from the [releases page](https://github.com/klembot/twinejs/releases)
 1. `git clone https://github.com/geeksforsocialchange/enquirywitch.git && cd enquirywitch`
 1. Run `npm install` to install dependancies